StackExchange/blackbox/README.md

 ls -l foo.txt*
 ```

+You should only see `foo.txt.gpg` as `foo.txt` should be gone.

-Push these changes to the repo.
-Make sure another user can
+The next step is to commit `foo.txt.gpg` and make sure another user
-check out and change the contents of the file.
+can check out, view, and change the contents of the file.
+That is
+left as an exercise for the reader.
+If you are feel like taking a
+risk, don't commit `foo.txt.gpg` and delete it instead.

 Set up automated users or "role accounts"